monodot/knowledge-base/_articles/intellij-idea.md

 Ensure that Go Modules are enabled:

 - Settings -> Languages & Frameworks -> Go -> Go Modules.
 Ensure **Enable Go modules integration** is checked.

+### Cannot authenticate Claude Agent inside AI Chat panel

+- When you try to authenticate Claude Agent, a terminal window briefly flashes up but then disappears before you can read anything, then the AI Chat panel says "Authentication Required".
+- To see the actual logs from the issue, go to the AI Chat panel's context menu, then click _Get ACP Logs_.
+- The problem is that IntelliJ attempts to install the claude-agent-acp package, but it doesn't exist locally, and it uses the flag `--no-yes` (lol) which means it will never ask to install this package either.
+- Install manually: `~/.cache/JetBrains/IntelliJIdea2026.2/acp-agents/.runtimes/node/24.13.0/bin/npx -y @agentclientprotocol/claude-agent-acp@0.67.0 --version`
+- Related YouTrack issue: https://youtrack.jetbrains.com/projects/LLM/issues/LLM-28665/ - apparently an alternative solution is to wipe the `_npx` directory.